Creating Waves of Awareness

 Added by Anne Vervarcke on August 6, 2013 at 5:03am — No Comments

 Yesterday the decision of het minister of public Health in Belgium was announced in the media.
 The basic line is that only medical trained people will be allowed to practice homeopathy and they will have to use this title as follows: MD-homeopath, dentist-homeopath, midwife-homeopath.
-It will be impossible to…Continue
+It will be impossible to consult “a homeopath”, I mean a professional homeopath,…Continue

 On the warm and sunny Sunday, the 7th of July Aster and I landed in Edinburg.
 It was a real lazy Sunday with the parks full of families with children, picnicking on the grass, bagpipers in the background.
-Next day we went shopping and visiting the Old Town with the domineering Castle.…Continue
+Next day we went shopping and visiting the Old Town with the domineering Castle.
+Although very impressive the lady on the street who holds the Guinness…Continue

 Added by Anne Vervarcke on July 29, 2013 at 12:35pm — No Comments